jackw01/liora/README.md

 5. Run `liora` again to connect to Discord.

 An optional config directory can be specified with the `--configDir` option.
 The first time Liora is run, it will create a blank config file.
 In standalone mode, only built-in modules will be accessible.

-#### New: Voice commands usage

-Use the `loadModule` command to load the `player-voicecontrol` module. **Voice control functionality requires Linux.
-You must install `libatlas` using your distribution's package manager (`sudo apt-get install libatlas-base-dev` on Ubuntu/Debian).**

-Note: For long term use, use [forever](https://www.npmjs.com/package/forever) to keep the bot running if it ever crashes.

 ### Customizable Usage
 For developers who want to add their own functionality to their bot.